 Ass and dick.
 I'm happy about them.
 Can't complain.
 Legs.
-I got my grandfather's thin legs.
+I have my grandfather's thin legs.
 Thin and hairy.
 I wish my legs were stronger.
 But they are very thin.
-I remember when my grandpa -I'm talking about my Slovenian grandpa, the one I already introduced in the first exercise-, I remember when he had Alzheimer's and he was in bed, I remember his skinny bony legs.
+I remember when my grandpa- I'm talking about my Slovenian grandpa, the one I already introduced in the first exercise- had Alzheimer's and he was in bed, I remember his skinny bony legs.
 I remember placing a cushion between his knees so that he was more comfortable.
 Yeah, I remember seeing his legs and thinking "ok, those will be my legs when I turn ninety".
-And my feet are also bony, thin and big.
+My feet are also bony, thin and big.
 I use insoles.
-I dunno, the bones in my legs and feet don't quite fit together haha
+I dunno, the bones in my legs and feet don't quite fit together. haha.

 Mmhhh.
 What else?
 Regarding my inner body and illnesses...
 I'm HIV+.
 I've been poz for almost eight years now.
 Getting HIV was tough.
-On the same year I got HIV I also became an uncle.
-It was very scary to spend time with my nephews because I couldn't stop thinking of horrible things happening.
-Like accidentally cutting my hand and infecting them or being in the car with them and having a tragic accident in which my blood was spilled all over them.
-When you first get the diagnose it's strange, because you feel you're a deadly weapon.
+The same year I got HIV I also became an uncle.
+It was very scary to spend time with my nephews because I couldn't stop thinking of horrible things happening, like accidentally cutting my hand and infecting them or being in the car with them and having a tragic accident in which my blood was spilled all over them.
+When you first get the diagnosis it's strange, because you feel like you're a deadly weapon.
 You feel like your blood or your cum can kill people.
 And it's scary.
-Once you start taking the medicine and your viral load decreases, meaning that you cannot infect others, then you chill.
-Now I take my medicines and I'm fine.
+Once you start taking the medicine and your viral load decreases, meaning that you cannot infect others, it's only then that you chill.
+Now I take my medicine and I'm fine.